SHAOYIKYEOH/client_a-ai-product-classifier/README.md

 The raw data can be downloaded [here](data/raw_data.csv).

-The SQL queries used to clean, organize and prepare the data for this analysis are available [here].
+The SQL queries used to clean, organize and prepare the data for this analysis are available [here](distinct_products.sql).

 The SQL queries used to send prompts to the AI model are available [here](ai-prompts.sql).